Back to Creator Lab

 Fetish and niche awareness

 One of the biggest mistakes I see is chatters who can't identify what a fan is actually into.
 If someone drops hints about a specific fetish and the chatter misses it, that's a sale worth $50-200 gone.
-You need to know the landscape.
+You need to know the space.

 Three instant red flags when hiring: a poorly set up application that shows they don't pay attention to detail, bad English that fans will notice immediately, and copy-paste responses that sound like ChatGPT wrote them.
 If I can tell a human didn't write it, so can the fans.